ethanalon/projects/README.md

 Note: I wrote this skill *before* I created my fancy BigQuery database, so it does not implement the Collection database at all.
 Maybe in the future it will.

-Using Scrython's card database and Regex, I was able to create a random card generator that specifically returns blue, black, green, and colorless permenant cards with a triggered "enters the battlefield" effect.
+Also using Scrython's card database and Regex, I created a random card generator that specifically returns blue, black, green, and colorless permenant cards with a triggered "enters the battlefield" effect.
 Then, I turned this powerful query into an Alexa Skill to make it more accessible.
 It isn't publically published since it has a very very specific use case, but I still use it for curiosity and fun.

 Made with Python, Scrython (Scryfall API), Regex, Alexa Skills Kit